Tip: Activate javascript to be able to use all functions of our website

 The difficult path to reform

-The healthcare sector of the Kyrgyz Republic is undergoing changes.
-However, the Kyrgyz government lacks the resources to ensure adequate medical care for the population.
-As a result, it receives support from the international donor community, including KfW Development Bank.
-KfW participates in the Program for Results, which aims to strengthen basic healthcare.
+In consultation with the international donor community, KfW is participating in projects to strengthen the health sector, such as the Programme for Results, in order to reinforce basic health care provision.
 KfW also supports projects to modernise hospital and laboratory infrastructure.
-The aim is to improve the quality of services, especially in priority areas such as mother-child health, tuberculosis treatment and emergency care, and to provide easier access to these services for the population in rural areas.
+The aim is to improve the quality of services and to provide easier access to these services for the population in rural areas.

 Local office